Parse JSON in the background

 However, you might need to perform an expensive computation, such as parsing a very large JSON document.
 If this work takes more than 16 milliseconds, your users experience jank.

-To avoid jank, you need to perform expensive computations like this in the background.
-On Android, this means scheduling work on a different thread.
-In Flutter, you can use a separate Isolate.
+To avoid jank, you need to perform expensive computations like this in the background, using a separate Isolate.
 This recipe uses the following steps:

 1. Add the http package